logan-robbins/quadracode/quadracode-runtime/IMPLEMENTATION.md

 - **Autonomous Operation**: The runtime has first-class support for autonomous operation, with a detailed set of protocols and components for managing long-running, multi-step tasks without human intervention.
 - **Pluggable Tools**: The runtime includes a flexible tool loading system that can aggregate tools from local definitions, shared packages, and remote MCP servers.
 - **Observability**: The runtime is instrumented with a comprehensive metrics and observability system, which provides detailed telemetry on the internal workings of the system.
+  This includes a time-travel logger that records JSONL event streams for replay and diffing, using non-blocking background writes to remain safe under LangGraph’s ASGI-based dev server.

 ## Core Components